Extra Virgin Olive Oil: A Long And Noble History

 Olive oil remains a pantry staple to this day as many recipes depend on it, most commonly being used as a dressing in salads.
 In spite of being a fat, olive oil does not contribute to significant weight gain or obesity, as it has been shown to lower blood sugar levels.

 In particular, extra virgin olive oil (or EEVO) has been identified over time as having a superior taste due to being derived by cold mechanical extraction without the use of solvents or refining methods.
+In more recent history, the olive and its derivative oils have spread to North and South America, Japan, New Zealand and Australia.

 What Makes Extra Virgin Olive Oil So Special?

 Thanks to the recent spotlight on the Mediterranean Diet, extensive research has been done on the phytonutrient composition of extra virgin olive oil.
 What has been discovered is an extensive list of phytonutrients; one of the most praised is its polyphenols.
-The amount of polyphenols found in Morocco Gold extra virgin olive oil is truly amazing!
+The number of polyphenols found in Morocco Gold extra virgin olive oil is truly amazing!

 What Are Polyphenols?